wp-plugins/contact-form-7-paypal-add-on/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates PayPal with Contact Form 7
+Integrates PayPal with Contact Form 7.
+Developer by an Offical PayPal Partner.

 == Description ==
 = Overview =

-This plugin integrates PayPal with Contact Form 7.
+This plugin seamlessly integrates PayPal with Contact Form 7.

-Each form can have its own PayPal settings.
-When a form is enabled with PayPal, and the user submits the form it will send the email to the administrator then auto redirect to PayPal.
+Each contact form can have its own PayPal settings.
+When a contact form is enabled with PayPal, and the user submits the form it will send the email as usual, then auto redirect to PayPal.

-WPPlugin is an offical PayPal Partner.
+WP Plugin is an offical PayPal Partner.
 Various trademarks held by their respective owners.

 == Installation ==